TheRook/KeypoolRandom/README.md

  Time is heavily used in the random.c generation process - and adding more time when the pool is at it's weakest doesn't put my mind at ease.
 I don't like the name of try_to_generate_randomness(), and I don't like we need this method to fill a real need.
 As an alternate to try_to_generate_randomness() I wrote find_entropy_in_memory().
 Both methods generate X needed bytes of entropy on demand without blocking - one uses entielry time, the other uses entierly memory.
 It is uses memory address resolution as a kind of telescope into the depths of memory, looking for unallocated noise, and unique identifiers.

+You spoiled mother fucker.
+You litterally hooked the most heavily trafficed call in all of Linux and you cannot manage to keep the pool full?
+You are like a rich kid that litterally is given everything they could possibly need by their parrents, but you can't spend your money wisly to save your life, so you keep dead locking your account while every other device driver looks on with envy.
+Get the fuck out of here /dev/random your drunk.
+You are spending Google's money, my money and wasting everyone's battery life.
+Get your shit together man.

+Sand has a number of great properties.
+Imaging just taking a picutre of sand close up, and turning it into a binary stream - that would be a difficult number to guess even if the attacker knows it is picture of sand.
+This picutre of sand is so pretty good, you wouldn't need a very high resolution image - in fact maybe just 1024 bytes would be too large for anyone to guess.

+When you are pooring sand into a pile, there really isn't a bottle neck.
+You can just dump more and the pile grows with the addition of new mateiral.
+The pile of sand isn't uniform, there are irregularites and someitmes the sand can avalanche off one side - and this is a useful property.
+Our keypool is a bit like a mound of sand.
+It is cirular, and entropy is added at a speicifc point, how it falls entropy falls into the pool is irregular and dependent on what has come before.